gumeo/fastqq/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`fastqq` is intended to allow users that create quantile-quantile plots.
-Originally intended for large scale genome wide association studies (GWAS).
-This is to investigate whether we have associations that are stronger than what one would expect by pure randomness.
+`fastqq` is intended for creating quantile-quantile plots.
+Initially intended for large-scale genome-wide association studies (GWAS).
+This is to investigate whether we have associations that could be stronger than what one would expect by pure randomness.
 In these cases, the user often plots tens to hundreds of millions of points.
-Creating scatter plots with so many points is usually not efficient, since the graphics devices store all the data, such that the plot can be rescaled or plotted in a vector graphics format, (where again all the data is stored).
+Creating scatter plots with so many points is usually not efficient since the graphics devices store all the data, such that the visualization can be rescaled or plotted in a vector graphics format (where again all the data is stored).

-A better and faster approach in these cases is to note, that many of the points are so close to each other, that there is no value in including them in the plot.
-QQ style plots, are usually a monotonically increasing sequence of points, so we can easily employ fast filtering to remove redundant points, that would otherwise not be visible in the final plot anyways.
+A better and faster approach in these cases is to note that many of the points are so close to each other that there is no value in including them in the plot.
+QQ style plots are usually a monotonically increasing sequence of points, so we can easily employ fast filtering to remove redundant points, that would otherwise not be visible in the final plot anyways.

 We provide faster alternatives to `qqman::qq`, `stats::qqplot` and `stats::qqnorm`.
-We also provide the function `fastqq::drop_dense`, such that the user can extract the data, to plot with `ggplot`.
+We also provide the function `fastqq::drop_dense` such that the user can extract the data to plot with `ggplot`.

 See examples below on how this can be achieved.

 **Note** that this package is inspired by the `qqman` package, which has now [been archived](https://github.com/stephenturner/qqman).
-The interface to the `qq` function should be very similar, and `fastqq::qq` should ideally be a drop in replacement for `qqman::qq`.
-I created this package, since it could take 30-60 minutes to render a single plot with `qqman::qq`.
+The interface to the `qq` function should be very similar, and `fastqq::qq` should ideally be a drop-in replacement for `qqman::qq`.
+I created this package since it could take 30-60 minutes to render a single plot with `qqman::qq`.

 ## Installation